China eases Covid restrictions in Beijing, hints at possible change in stance: Report

 Story highlights

-In the past few days, several cities saw protests regarding the fresh set of restrictions and some of them even turned violent in Guangzhou as the police clashed with the protesters on the streets.
-It has also promoted responses from the United States and Canada who urged China to not use any kind of force.
+In the past few days, several cities saw protests regarding the fresh set of restrictions and some of them even turned violent in Guangzhou as the police clashed with protesters on the streets.
+It has also promoted responses from the United States and Canada who urged China to not use any kind of force against the protesters.

-In the past few days, several cities saw protests regarding the fresh set of restrictions and some of them even turned violent in Guangzhou as the police clashed with the protesters on the streets.
-It has also promoted responses from the United States and Canada who urged China to not use any kind of force.
+In the past few days, several cities saw protests regarding the fresh set of restrictions and some of them even turned violent in Guangzhou as the police clashed with protesters on the streets.
+It has also promoted responses from the United States and Canada who urged China to not use any kind of force against the protesters.

-In the past few days, several cities saw protests regarding the fresh set of restrictions and some of them even turned violent in Guangzhou as the police clashed with the protesters on the streets.
-It has also promoted responses from the United States and Canada who urged China to not use any kind of force.
+In the past few days, several cities saw protests in opposition to the fresh set of restrictions and some of them even turned violent in Guangzhou as the police clashed with protesters on the streets.
+It has also promoted responses from the United States and Canada who urged China to not use any kind of force against the protesters.

 The new rules reportedly will allow people to quarantine at home after signing a letter committing to not going outside during the period and having a sensor fitted on their doors.
 However, there will be some respite for the elderly or pregnant women who will find it difficult to travel to a facility.